 Reservation Info: You can make your reservations online from the following time periods: 9 a.m. – 1 p.m., or 2 – 6 p.m.
-You’ll pay online for your reservation fee ($10), and pay for your entrance fee ($15) with cash or check when you arrive at the preserve (up to 8 people per vehicle).
+You’ll pay online for your reservation fee ($11), and pay for your entrance fee ($15) with cash or check when you arrive at the preserve (up to 8 people per vehicle).

 For more info, you can visit the Travis County Parks website or call (512) 264-2740.